zalando-stups/documentation/user-guide/gpu-hello-world.rst

 Deploy!

-The repository contains an example :ref:`senza` defition that can be used to deploy the Hello World example.
+The repository contains an example :ref:`senza` definition that can be used to deploy the Hello World example.
 If required, you can also add a log provider or other configuration options (like :ref:`guide <spot-pricing>`).

 The Cloud Formation stack can be created by running: